kontainapp/km/docs/build.md

 #### Coverage with k8s

-To run coverage on k8s, we need to ship a testenv image to registry, so k8s cluster can pull the image.
 Testenv is designed to contain both versions of `km` binary.
 The regular `km` is located under `/opt/kontain/bin/km` and the coverage version `km` is located under `/opt/kontain/bin/coverage/km`.
 Testenv doesn't include any source files, by design, so the analysis of coverage using `gcov` needs to take place on the host, where it can have access to source code.
 Therefore, scripts will copy the `.gcda` files onto the host.
 To run:
 ```
 make -C tests coverage-withk8s
 ```